Rich Little: ‘Man of a Thousand Voices’

 If you enjoy reading about the artists, music and pop culture of the classic rock era, we’d be grateful if you would Like our Facebook page and/or bookmark our Home page.

 Little became a U.S. citizen in 2010.
 He continues to perform regularly in Las Vegas, where he now lives.
-Tickets are available here.
+When he does, tickets are available here.

 Best Classic Bands Staff